Delivering best-in-class care is naturally a collaborative endeavor.

 Team is Diverse

-Our engineering team includes an athlete who once tried to run across the state of California, a professional Carnatic musician, and a former midwife.
+Our engineering team includes a beekeeper, a professional Carnatic musician, and a former midwife.

 When you join Curai, you’ll be working alongside parents, athletes, music fans, cooks, Ivy League computer science grads, and engineers who took non-traditional paths.
 Building a diverse and inclusive team is an ongoing journey for us, and we feel we are never finished.
 Currently our engineering team is 45% women and 65% people of color, numbers which we'd like to continue to improve upon.